averyhiebert/LD51/README.md

 # TODO

+## MUST DO:
+- sound
+- better end screen
+    - Fireworks?
+Fancy text?
+- more levels
+- title art
+    - make it wobble or something.

+- itch page etc.

+## WANT TO DO
+- speedrun timer
+- text between levels?

 ## Level Ideas
 - One where level exit is only visible in inaccessible areas
     - need to deduce its path and intercept it when not visible.